From the light curves of Long Period Variables to their evolution along the AGB: Discussion and conclusion

-The emphasis in the present article has been to try to reveal general relations between the evolution of stars along the AGB and the parameters of their light curves, at the price of accepting some loss of rigour.
-For example, by using mean parameters $C$, $W$ and $\Delta$, we lost the information contained in the differences between the members of the relevant pairs.
-Also, we accepted to ignore the differences, often significant, between the uncertainties attached to the parameters that have been used.
-This must be kept in mind when considering the results obtained and possibly extending the present work to future observations or analyses.
-By using five parameters to characterize the main features of a light curve, we have been able to clarify the picture that had been sketched in Paper I. Figure \ref{fig10} and Table \ref{tab7} illustrate the main results, which we summarize below.
-While on the early part of the AGB, stars expand, cool down and tend to pulsate with increasing periods; when their period exceeds 100 days, they are classified as Mira variables and enter the sample considered in the present work.
+When on the early part of the AGB, stars expand, cool down and tend to pulsate with increasing periods; when their period exceeds 100 days, they are classified as Mira variables and enter the sample considered in the present work.
 At that time, they are oxygen-rich with an M spectral type and have not yet experienced sufficient TDU events for their impact to be detectable.
 The sample of Mno curves listed in Table \ref{tab1} corresponds to such stars.
 As the temperature of the star decreases and as its size increases, the light curve evolves from what was defined as first Mno family to what was defined as second Mno family in Paper I. Namely (black arrow in Figure \ref{fig10}) the period increases, the width parameter $W$ decreases, the phase at minimal light increases, weak humps may appear on the ascending branch close to minimal light, the pulsations become less regular, the colour indices increase and the ratio between the oscillation amplitudes in the infrared and in the visible increases.